 8 bolts.
 For the start, stick clip first two on Insectophobe.

 This is a rad route that should see more action.
 It links the two most classic RW test-pieces with a gnarly boulder problem in between - what's not to love?
-Opening moves on Paradigm are a blast plus you get the entire crux section of Mississippi!
+Opening moves on Paradigm Shift are a blast plus you get the entire crux section of Mississippi Burning (which can send you flying off the route quite easily after pulling through the Blank Man crux without the good rest on Mississippi)!